-Fidelity offers many research options to help you decide what bonds are right for you, including our own Viewpoints and analysis from third party sources.
+Fidelity offers many research options to help you decide what bonds are right for you, including our own Viewpoints and analysis from third party sources, CUSIP level news and documents for municipal bonds from DPC Data and our own Corporate Bond Connect which will link you to the equity research we provide for publicly traded issuers.
 One item not to overlook is the real-time trade reporting data provided by the Municipal Securities Rulemaking Board (MSRB) and Financial Industry Regulatory Authority (FINRA).
 This data shows historical prices, yield, and quantities of bonds traded on the U.S. markets.
 The MSRB data covers bonds traded in the municipal bond market, while FINRA's TRACE data covers bonds traded in the corporate and agency bond markets.
 The data from both sources is displayed in the same way on Fidelity.com.

 Where can I find it?

 MSRB and TRACE data can be accessed from two places on our site.
 The first location is on our offering table.
 On the right side of the table, find the 3rd Party Price/Recent Trades column, then select View.
 The second location is on the Price & Performance tab of the bond details page for the specific security you are researching.
 Under Basic Analytics, select View Recent Trades.
 Both ways will take you to our Recent Trades Table.

 The MSRB and TRACE data gives you all of the recent trades, similar to what you are used to seeing for equity securities.
 Please note this data includes all mark-ups and mark-downs.
 You can compare the current offered price and yield to recent activity, to see how close it is.
 The bond market is generally not as liquid as the equity market, so the price and yield can move significantly from trade to trade.